airalab/robonomics-wiki/docs/edit-wiki.md

 1. Find the folder with the locale that matches the language of the article you are adding, e.g. `/docs/en/`
 2. Create .md file, using in name latin characters and follow common rules for [url structure](https://developers.google.com/search/docs/advanced/guidelines/url-structure)
 3. Edit file as described above
-4. Duplicate file to other locale folders, even if you do not plan to translate them.
-Do not forget mark in frontmatter not translated pages as `translated: false`
-5. Add doc in menu:
+4. Add doc in menu:
 * Open file `/data/sidebar_docs.yaml`
 * Decide where to place your doc
 * If you want to create new section, provide title with locale appendix, using only locales your section is translated